Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Introduction

-Motivated by these observations, we propose the \emph{environment-adaptive covariate selection} (EACS) algorithm.
-Rather than committing to a single causal or invariant covariate subset, EACS leverages data from multiple training environments to learn a mapping from environment-level summary statistics of the covariate distribution to environment-specific covariate sets that minimize prediction risk.
-Crucially, EACS does not assume prior knowledge of which environment-level summary statistics are informative: instead, it learns from multi-environment data and predictive performance which functions of the covariate distribution are most predictive of the optimal covariate selection.
-At test time, the algorithm computes the learned environment-level summary statistics of the target covariate distribution and selects covariates appropriate for the inferred type of shift.
-When available, prior causal knowledge can also be incorporated as constraints to enforce inclusion of known causal parents and improve stability.
+Motivated by these observations, we propose \emph{environment-adaptive covariate selection} (EACS).
+Rather than committing to a static covariate subset, EACS learns from multiple training environments a rule that maps summaries of the covariate distribution to the covariate subset expected to minimize prediction risk.
+These summaries may be simple, such as variances or correlations in the running example, or learned directly from multi-environment covariate data when the relevant distributional features are not known in advance.
+At test time, EACS evaluates the summary on unlabeled target covariates and selects covariates appropriate for the inferred shift; prior causal knowledge can also be incorporated as constraints.

-Across simulations and applied datasets, EACS outperforms static causal, invariant, and ERM-based covariate selection strategies under diverse distribution shifts (see \Cref{fig:sim_a_env_mse} for the running example).
-Together, these results suggest a shift in perspective: robust OOD prediction does not require avoiding spurious covariates altogether, but rather learning \emph{when} such covariates can be trusted.
-By exploiting observable signatures of distribution shift, EACS provides a principled alternative to static causal or invariant selection rules.
+Across simulations and applied datasets, EACS improves over static causal, invariant, and other non-adaptive prediction rules under diverse distribution shifts.
+The results suggest that robust OOD prediction need not avoid spurious covariates altogether; it can instead learn when such covariates can be trusted.

-\textbf{Contributions.} The contributions of this paper is as follows: \begin{enumerate}[noitemsep, topsep=0pt] \item We show that causal and invariant covariate selection can systematically underperform for OOD prediction when some causes are unobserved: non-causal covariates can serve as informative proxies for latent causes, and excluding them can reduce predictive accuracy. \item We demonstrate that the usefulness of such proxy covariates depends on the type of distribution shift, and that different shifts induce distinct, observable signatures in the covariate distribution that can be detected from unlabeled target data to assess proxy reliability. \item Building on these observations, we propose an EACS algorithm that learns to select covariates using environment summaries, provide theoretical guarantees, and demonstrate consistent empirical gains over causal, invariant, and ERM baselines in simulations and applied datasets. \end{enumerate}
+\textbf{Contributions.} The contributions of this paper are as follows: \begin{enumerate}[label=(\alph*), noitemsep, topsep=0pt, leftmargin=*] \item We identify unobserved causal parents as a mechanism by which causal and invariant covariate selection can underperform for OOD prediction: non-causal covariates may proxy the missing parents, and excluding them can reduce predictive accuracy. \item We show that proxy usefulness is shift-dependent, and that observable signatures in the unlabeled covariate distribution can help diagnose when proxies remain reliable. \item We propose EACS, which learns to select covariates from environment summaries, either hand-crafted or learned from multi-environment data.
+We establish theoretical guarantees and demonstrate empirical gains over static causal, invariant, and other non-adaptive baselines in simulations and applied datasets. \end{enumerate}